 The point of view for social responsibility

 Avoid marginalizing anyone: Ideally our system would work equally well detecting male and female voices across all languages and accents.
 We should use a diverse set of training data, and if the screening process doesn’t work as well for certain groups, we should make sure our stakeholders are informed.
+For example, if performance is poor for certain languages, then our system may not be suitable for regions with significant populations that speak those languages.

 What happens if capturing voice data is desirable?
-For example, the monitor might record a crime.
+For example, the monitor might record voice data from a crime.
 Screening out this data means erasing evidence.
 Whether the social benefits outweigh the privacy concerns depends on the culture – there isn’t one right answer.

+conclusion

-In summary, voice recognition will tend to develop in the direction of far-field and incorporation in the future, which cannot only be the advancement of algorithms, but requires the common technology upgrade of the whole industry chain.
-In terms of technological progress and industrial development, there is a good positive iterative effect between technology and industry, and linking technological innovation with social responsibility can better help speech recognition technology to progress rapidly and solve practical problems.
-Environmental sound identification is a new field with many applications.
-However, it has the potential to impact privacy of people in the vicinity.
+In summary, sound recognition will continue to develop into the future and will see increasing application in many different contexts.
+These advances will be the result not only of improvements in the identification algorithms, but also technology upgrades across the entire industry chain.
+These rapid advances mean that responsible innovation practices will be important in ensuring the new technologies benefit society.
+Our proposed system seeks to address one specific problem: the potential for sound recognition technology to impact privacy of people in the vicinity.
 Our screening system would minimize privacy impacts and help sound identification operate in a more ethical and responsible way.

 Reference